呂震名Lǚ Zhènmíng:introduction about his biography and legends,main books and academic thoughts.

 Biography and legends:

-According to a biographical record wrote by 呂震名(Lǚ Zhènmíng)'s former friend 潘遵祁(Pān Zūnqí), the biography of his dear friend gave a brief introduction record about his life and deeds, it introduced: 呂震名(Lǚ Zhènmíng) was born in Wei Shi(1 p.m. to 3 p.m.) of July the 19th(July of the lunar calendar), Jiaqing second year(the year 1797 AD), and passed away at noon on May 3rd(May of the lunar calendar), Xianfeng second year(the year 1852 AD), he enjoyed 56 springs and autumns in his life, ever passed the imperial examination and achieved Ju Ren(former second-degree candidate in the provincial examination) at Daoguang Yiyou(Daoguang 5th year, or the year 1825 AD), ever was assigned as Tongzhi in Jingmen Prefecture, Hubei. 呂震名(Lǚ Zhènmíng) has one son, two daughters, and two granddaughters.
+According to a biographical record wrote by 呂震名(Lǚ Zhènmíng)'s former friend 潘遵祁(Pān Zūnqí), the biography of his dear friend gave a brief introduction record about his life and deeds, it introduced: 呂震名(Lǚ Zhènmíng) was born in Wei Shi(1 p.m. to 3 p.m.) of July the 19th(July of the lunar calendar), Jiaqing second year(the year 1797 AD), passed away at noon on May 3rd(May of the lunar calendar), Xianfeng second year(the year 1852 AD), he enjoyed 56 springs and autumns in his life, ever passed the imperial examination and achieved Ju Ren(former second-degree candidate in the provincial examination) at Daoguang Yiyou(Daoguang 5th year, or the year 1825 AD), ever was assigned as Tongzhi in Jingmen Prefecture, Hubei. 呂震名(Lǚ Zhènmíng) has one son, two daughters, and two granddaughters.
 His grandfather's posthumous name is 嗣林(Sì Lín), alias 兰田(Lán Tián), he always glad to give to charities, kind and charitable, the folks in the village relied on his subsist and charity, his father's posthumous name is 文燕(Wén Yàn), alias 赓扬(Gēng Yáng), inherited his father's will and started his career with frugality(prudence in avoiding waste). 呂震名(Lǚ Zhènmíng) was intelligent when he was a child, frank and generous when he grew up.
 He passed the triennial examination(the imperial exam at the provincial level) and achieved Ju Ren(former second-degree candidate in the provincial examination). 呂震名(Lǚ Zhènmíng) went to remonstrate several times, has a hobby in reading medical books in his life.
-When there is a patient seeking help, he asked in fine details with no other irrelevant words, the prescription establishment surely be drafted first, then it was read and checked by him for several quarters before it was established, and he still notifies the patient earnestly and tirelessly about the compatibility and incompatibility, or avoidings, and so on, never say anything irrelevant till the end. 呂震名(Lǚ Zhènmíng) is familiar with the five movements and six climates theory in the book Nei Jing(the Inner Canon), he understood the eight meridians thoroughly and read overall hundreds of schools, and takes Zhongjing as the orthodox school. 呂震名(Lǚ Zhènmíng) ever stated that: Shang Han Lun(the Treatise on Cold-induced Diseases) by Zhongjing is based on humanitarian theory and it conforms to the ways of Heaven so that learners can take a practical work, it does not only establish principles and methods for the cold-induced diseases, if one could differentiate syndromes from the six channels, for a condition that is sophisticated as cold-induced diseases, it is not misleading by its multiple ambiguities, and this one unity pervading all things is also working for miscellaneous diseases, that is, get the essentials and keys of the healing art. 呂震名(Lǚ Zhènmíng)’s medical ethics is respectable and noble, according to the record, “As a herbalist, he treat the sickness of a patient like his own disease.
+When there is a patient seeking help, he asked in fine details with no other irrelevant words, the prescription establishment surely be drafted first, then it was read and checked by him for several quarters before it was established, and he still notifies the patient earnestly and tirelessly about the compatibility and incompatibility, or avoidings, and so on, never say anything irrelevant till the end. 呂震名(Lǚ Zhènmíng) is familiar with the five movements and six climates theory in the book Nei Jing(the Inner Canon), he understood the eight meridians thoroughly and read overall hundreds of schools, and takes Zhongjing as the orthodox school. 呂震名(Lǚ Zhènmíng) ever stated that: Shang Han Lun(the Treatise on Cold-induced Diseases) by Zhongjing is based on humanitarian theory, and it conforms to the ways of Heaven so that learners can take a practical work, it does not only establish principles and methods for the cold-induced diseases, if one could differentiate syndromes from the six channels, for a condition that is sophisticated as cold-induced diseases, it is not misleading by its multiple ambiguities, and this one unity pervading all things is also working for miscellaneous diseases, that is, get the essentials and keys of the healing art. 呂震名(Lǚ Zhènmíng)’s medical ethics is respectable and noble, according to the record, “As a herbalist, he treats the sickness of a patient like his own disease.
 Several people in a family are sick, he treated them one by one with no tired looks.”
 In leisure, 呂震名(Lǚ Zhènmíng) wrote his theory, and explained Zhong Jing’s theory, he never stopped his writing as summer goes and winter comes, so his energy was gradually drained.
 He got an apoplexia syndrome the year before, he treated it himself and already recovered.
 In his life, he was only addicted to wines, and he didn't anticipate that it caused this illness, and so he suffered such a disease.
 His character is straightforward, disdain to care about his livelihood, he lived in Qiantang for 20 years but never saying that he is poor, he still has a debt of wine on the day of passing away, and his friend paid it for him.
 Oh! 呂震名(Lǚ Zhènmíng) has high talents but was trapped in a low house, he ever had an official career, while he gave up it trippingly, live on his medical skills and saving people, so he is one of those who are blighted to the time while still doing their best?
 Since I know him more details about medicine skills in our acquaintances, so my statements in detail are more about his medical skills.
 He ever compiled 《內經要論》(Nei Jing Yao Lun, or the Essential Discussions of the Inner Canon) in several volumes, 《傷寒尋源》(Shang Han Xun Yuan, the Seeking Primitive Origin with the Treatise on Cold-induced Diseases), all of his books have contributed to Xuan Qi's studies(the studies of Qi Bo and Huang Di, or traditional Chinese medicine), and his books surely will be the precious rafts in the world someday.

 Main books and academic thoughts: